sifteo/thundercracker/docs/doxygen/src/scripting.md

 Option                  | Meaning
 -------                 | -------------
 `numCubes`              | Number of cubes to simulate.
-Defaults to the number specified on Siftulator's command line.
+Also set by the `-n` command line option.
 `turbo`                 | Boolean value.
 If false, the simulation runs as close to real-time as possible.
 If true, the simulation runs as fast as possible.
+`paintTrace`            | Boolean value.
+If true, dump detailed Paint Controller logs.
+`radioTrace`            | Boolean value.
+If true, log the contents of all radio packets.
+`svmTrace`              | Boolean value.
+If true, log all executed SVM instructions.
+`svmFlashStats`         | Boolean value.
+If true, dump statistics about flash memory usage.
+`svmStackMonitor`       | Boolean value.
+If true, monitor SVM stack usage.

+### System():numCubes()

+Retrieve the current number of simulated cubes.
+This value can be set with `System():setOptions{numCubes=N}`, the `-n` command line option, or keyboard commands in the UI.

 ### System():init()